Table of Contents

 Can I use Laravel and Node.js together?

 Yes.
-For example, you can use Laravel for backend management and Node.js for real-time features like notifications or WebSocket-based chats.
+For example, you can use Laravel for backend management and Node.js for real-time features such as notifications or WebSocket-based chats.

 Which is better for real-time apps?

-Node.js is built for real-time scenarios.
-Laravel can handle real-time features using tools like Pusher or broadcasting, but it’s not its primary strength.
+Node.js is designed for real-time scenarios.
+Laravel can support real-time features using tools like Pusher or broadcasting, but this is not its primary strength.

 Is Laravel scalable?